ricjohn-acosta/sprint1-bootcamp/end-of-sprint-1.md

 <b>Did you stick to the timebox suggestions?
 If not, why not?</b>
 - I have some experience regarding the topic.
 It served as a nice refresher and I felt like the time I spent on T2 is adequate.

+<h3>T3 - Git</h3>

+<b>What is a GitHub work flow</b>
+- The process of making a new branch, committing in said branch, requesting a pull and compare two branches and, finally, merging.

+<b>What did you notice about your own learning?
+What did you do when you were confused or blocked?</b>
+- Self-learning is doing good so far.
+I usually just use google if I encounter any problems.

+<b>Is there anything you'd do differently if you were to repeat the learning exploration again?</b>
+- I am pretty satisfied with the learning that I have done.